joshday/IOStructs.jl/README.md

 ### Custom Readers/Writers

-If you want to use a field with a type that doesn't have a defined `Base.read`/`Base.write` methods, you can provide your own.
+If you want to use a field with a type that doesn't have defined `Base.read`/`Base.write` methods, you can provide your own.
 The syntax is:

 ```
-field::Type = [read_expr, write_obj]
+field::Type = [read_expr, write_expr]
 ```

 where